Last Updated on

-Recently I ran one of my email roundtables.
-It was on Color Wars – the breaking of them, the challenges, creating teams and much more.
+Recently, I ran one of my email roundtables.
+It was on Color War – the breaking of them, the challenges, creating teams and much more.
 In an attempt to gain more submissions I put up a $50 Amazon gift card for my favorite Color War break.
 In all, over 150 camp professionals submitted ideas – many sent in multiple ideas.
-While I have never run a Color War myself, I am certainly planning on doing so this summer after reading through these great ideas.

 OKAY, THAT’S GREAT, BUT WHO WON?

 The winning submission was an entry that had multiple ideas and introduced to me the idea of “Fake Breaks”.
 While these are EPIC breaks, there is NO WAY most camps would be able to afford or pull off these kinds of breaks, including my camp.